Priyanjana511/CS_Keywords/README.md

 Cloud computing refers to the delivery of computing services over the internet, including servers, storage, databases, networking, software, and more.
 These services are offered on-demand, typically on a pay-as-you-go basis.
 Cloud computing provides flexible resources, faster innovation, and economies of scale.
 Here’s an in-depth look at cloud computing, including its key components, service models, deployment models, and benefits.

+___BARE METAL SYSTEM___

+A bare metal system refers to a physical computer or server that is not running on top of a virtualized layer but rather has an operating system installed directly on the hardware.
+This term contrasts with virtualized environments where multiple virtual machines (VMs) run on a hypervisor layer over the hardware.

+___ARM___

+ARM (Advanced RISC Machine) is a family of computer processors and architectures widely used in various devices, from smartphones to embedded systems.
+ARM processors are known for their power efficiency, making them ideal for mobile and low-power applications.
+Here’s an overview of ARM, including its architecture, features, applications, and its impact on the tech industry.

+___RISC___

+RISC (Reduced Instruction Set Computing) is a type of microprocessor architecture that emphasizes a small, highly optimized set of instructions that can be executed very quickly.
+The RISC approach contrasts with CISC (Complex Instruction Set Computing), which has a larger set of more complex instructions.

+___CISC___

+CISC (Complex Instruction Set Computing) is a type of microprocessor architecture designed to execute a wide variety of instructions with a single command.
+This architecture contrasts with RISC (Reduced Instruction Set Computing), which uses a smaller, simpler set of instructions.
+CISC architectures aim to reduce the number of instructions needed to perform tasks by making individual instructions more complex.

+___VIRTUAL MACHINE___

+A virtual machine (VM) is a software-based emulation of a physical computer.
+It runs an operating system and applications in an isolated environment, separate from the host machine.
+Virtual machines are widely used for development, testing, and deploying applications, as well as running multiple operating systems on a single physical machine.

+___IP ADDRESS___

+An IP address (Internet Protocol address) is a unique identifier assigned to devices connected to a network, such as the internet.
+It serves two primary purposes: identifying the host or network interface and providing the location of the device in the network to facilitate communication between devices.

+___VPN___

+A VPN (Virtual Private Network) is a technology that creates a secure, encrypted connection over a less secure network, typically the internet.
+It allows users to send and receive data as if their devices were directly connected to a private network, ensuring privacy, security, and anonymity.

+___HARDWARE___

+Hardware refers to the physical components of a computer system or any electronic device.
+It encompasses all the tangible parts that perform the actual computing, processing, storage, and output tasks.
+Hardware works in conjunction with software, which provides instructions and directs how the hardware functions.

+___BLOCKCHAIN___

+Blockchain is a decentralized and distributed digital ledger technology that records transactions across multiple computers in a secure, transparent, and tamper-resistant way.
+Each transaction is stored in a "block," and these blocks are linked together in chronological order, forming a "chain" of data.
+This technology underpins cryptocurrencies like Bitcoin and Ethereum but has broader applications in various fields such as finance, supply chain, healthcare, and voting systems.

+___DOMAIN NAME SYSTEM(DNS)___

+The Domain Name System (DNS) is a hierarchical and decentralized naming system used to translate human-readable domain names into machine-readable IP addresses.
+It functions as the "phonebook" of the internet, allowing users to access websites and online resources without needing to remember numerical IP addresses.

+___APPLICATION PROGRAMMING INTERFACE (API)___

+An API (Application Programming Interface) is a set of rules, protocols, and tools that allows different software applications to communicate with each other.
+It defines the methods and data structures through which applications or services can request and exchange information.
+APIs are essential for building modern software systems, enabling integration, data sharing, and functionality between different programs or services.

+___DATA STRUCTURES AND ALGORITHMS(DSA)___

+DSA (Data Structures and Algorithms) refers to the foundational concepts in computer science that deal with organizing and managing data efficiently, as well as the strategies for solving problems systematically.
+Understanding DSA is crucial for optimizing performance, reducing time complexity, and creating efficient solutions in software development.

+___DATABASE MANAGEMENT SYSTEM (DBMS)___

+DBMS (Database Management System) is software that is used to create, manage, and interact with databases.
+It provides a systematic way to store, retrieve, and manipulate data while ensuring security, consistency, and integrity of the data.
+DBMS allows multiple users to interact with the database simultaneously and efficiently.

+___ASSEMBLER___

+An assembler is a program that translates assembly language (a low-level programming language) into machine code (binary code) that can be executed by a computer's CPU.
+Assembly language is specific to a computer's architecture, meaning the instructions in the language correspond closely to the processor's native instructions.

+___LINKER___

+A linker is a crucial tool in the process of software development that combines multiple object files into a single executable or library file.
+The linking process resolves references between different pieces of code and data, ensuring that all components of a program can interact correctly.
+Linkers are used in conjunction with compilers to produce runnable programs.

+___COMPILER___

+A compiler is a specialized software tool that translates code written in a high-level programming language into machine code or an intermediate code that can be executed by a computer's CPU.
+The process involves several stages, each transforming the source code into a form that is understandable by the machine.

+___ROUTER___

+A router is a network device that forwards data packets between computer networks.
+It plays a crucial role in managing and directing traffic within and between networks, ensuring that data reaches its intended destination efficiently and accurately.
+Routers are used in various environments, from home networks to large enterprise networks and service provider infrastructures.

+___SWITCH___

+A switch is a network device that connects devices within a local area network (LAN) and manages data traffic between them.
+Unlike a router, which directs traffic between different networks, a switch operates at the data link layer (Layer 2) of the OSI model and focuses on managing communication within a single network segment.

+___FIREWALL___

+A firewall in computer networking is a security device or software designed to monitor, filter, and control incoming and outgoing network traffic based on predetermined security rules.
+Its primary goal is to protect a network or individual computer from unauthorized access and potential threats while allowing legitimate communication to pass through.

+___CRYPTO(CRYPTOCURRENCY)___

+Cryptocurrency is a type of digital or virtual currency that uses cryptography for security.
+Unlike traditional currencies issued by governments (like the US dollar or euro), cryptocurrencies operate on decentralized networks based on blockchain technology.
+This decentralization and the use of cryptographic techniques make cryptocurrencies resistant to counterfeiting and fraud.